 MA Eng Lit (Cambridge), MA Psychoanalysis, MSc Clin Sci Psychoanalytic Psychotherapy

-Jane Robinson is a Psychoanalytic Psychotherapist, registered with the UKCP and KPN (Kent Psychotherapy Network).
+Jane Robinson is a Psychoanalytic Psychotherapist, registered with the UKCP and the CPJA (Council for Psychoanalysis and Jungian Analysis).
 She has more than 17 years of clinical experience, both in private practice and as a senior clinician in NHS Mental Health Services.
 She is a graduate of the University of Cambridge (English) and a post-graduate of Kent University (Psychoanalysis).

 Jane has extensive experience in treating a range of psychological and emotional disorders including: anxiety, depression, physical and sexual abuse, eating disorders, anger issues, low self-esteem, loss and bereavement, identity problems and relationship problems.
 In her NHS practise Jane specialised in working with Borderline Personality Disorder.